swcarpentry/python-novice-inflammation/index.md

 ### Getting Started

-To get started, follow the directions on the "[Setup][lesson-setup]" page to download data and install a Python interpreter.
+To get started, follow the directions on the [Setup](learners/setup.md) page to download data and install a Python interpreter.